 Configuring email destinations

-Before your connections can successfully send data to a destination, your Tanium as a Service instance must be configured.
-Contact Tanium Support with the destination URL or IP and service port to submit a request.
+Before your connections can successfully send data to a destination, your Tanium Cloud instance, CMP network egress allow list, and network allow list must be configured.
+Note the following:

 You can send information from a connection source to a set of email addresses.
 You can either include the results in the email body, or create an attachment.